jimratliff/GenoMac-user/docs/defaults_detective.md

 - `cd ~/.genomac-user`
 - Launch Application X
 - Open the Settings for Application X, but do not yet make the desired changes
-- In the terminal, type `make defaults-detective`, which will launch the script `defaults_detective.sh`, which will:
+- In the terminal, type `just defaults-detective`, which will launch the script `defaults_detective.sh`, which will:
   - record a snapshot of the *pre-change* state of your user’s entire `defaults` plists
   - tell you to that it is ready for you to make the desired changes to the application’s settings
 - In Application X, make the desired settings to the application’s settings